geekpradd/PyDictionary/README.md

 ##PyDictionary: A "Real" Dictionary Module for Python

 PyDictionary is a Dictionary Module for Python 2/3 to get meanings, translations, synonyms and Antonyms of words.
-It uses Google for getting meanings and translations, and thesaurus.com for getting synonyms and antonyms.
+It uses WordNet for getting meanings, Google for translations, and thesaurus.com for getting synonyms and antonyms.

 This module uses Python Requests, BeautifulSoup4 and goslate as dependencies